Become A Friend of Patronato

 Kino | Father Eusebio Francisco Kino, the Jesuit missionary, astronomer, cartographer, rancher and explorer served under the Spanish Crown.
 He founded 24 missions and visitas in the Pimería Alta region, now divided between the Mexican state of Sonora and Arizona.
 Kino founded Mission San Xavier del Bac in 1692 and it is known as the “Northern Rim of Christendom” in the chain of Kino Missions.

-Gaona | Ignacio Gaona was the Basque mason/architect of Mission San Xavier’s elegant, white stucco Moorish-inspired exterior with the ornately decorated façade.
+Gaona | Ignacio Gaona is the likely mason/architect of Mission San Xavier’s elegant, white stucco Moorish-inspired exterior with the ornately decorated façade.
 Construction began in 1783 and work ended when funds were exhausted in 1797.
 Goana was also the architect of La Purísima Concepción de Caborca, a mission church with similarities to Mission San Xavier built from 1797-1808.

 Velderrain | Father Juan Bautista Velderrain, a Basque Franciscan arrived at San Xavier in 1776 and began construction of the present church.
-He hired the architect, Ignacio Gaona and a large workforce of members of the Wa:k community to build what was to become one of the most outstanding examples of Spanish Colonial Ultra Baroque art and architecture in the United States.
+He may have hired the Basque architect, Ignacio Gaona, and a large workforce of members of the Wa:k community to build what was to become one of the most outstanding examples of Spanish Colonial Ultra Baroque art and architecture in the United States.

 Granjon | Henry Regis Granjon was a French-born prelate of the Roman Catholic Church who served as Bishop of Tucson from 1900 until his death in 1922.
 In the early 1900s, Bishop Granjon ordered renovations and new construction on the church and oversaw repairs to the church façade and mortuary wall which were damaged by an earthquake in 1887.
 In addition to having the church entirely replastered, Father Granjon also had the Granjon Gate designed and built to enclose the patio at the back of the Mission’s Convento Wing.
 Funding most of this work himself, Father Granjon leaves a generous legacy of historic preservation and philanthropy.